disarm-platform/fn-raster-vector-summary-stats-enhanced/SPECS.md

-# Raster vector summary stats (fn-raster-vector-summary-stats)
+# Raster vector summary stats enhanced (fn-raster-vector-summary-stats-enhanced)

-Extract summary statistics from raster data for given polygons or points.
+Enhanced version of extract summary statistics from raster data for given polygons or points.

+Has additional managed caching and speedups.

 ## Parameters